isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 * Explaining government policies in relatable ways;
 * Gathering ground feedback on local and national issues; and
-* Organising community forums and dialogue sessions with public agencies.
+* Organising community fotly rums and dialogue sessions with public agencies.

+#### Service during Crisis and Emergency Preparedness

+CCCs mobilise swiftly in times of crisis to ensure community safety and care.
+Examples include:
+* SARS – temperature checks and thermometer distribution
+* Dengue – house inspections and insect repellent distribution
+* Emergency Preparedness Exercises – equipping residents to handle fires, accidents or terrorist incidents;
+* COVID - residents came together to sew reusable masks, deliver groceries, and support vulnerable neighbours.

 To find out more about the various programmes and initiatives of the CCCs for your constituency, you can approach your nearest [CC](https://www.onepa.gov.sg/cc).